Achievments

 Drew and Richard formed Akoostikatz and took their musical spontaneity to many different places & venues.
 Richard also performed more solo acoustic guitar and vocal jobs than in recent years.

 The group wishes Jacob Yoffee all the best in his recent move to Pittsburgh with his lovely and talented bride, Brook.
 Jacob will always be welcome as a member with the group and we feel that the feeling is mutual.
 Jacob's professional performance & compositional contribution to the Richard Walton Group has been immeasurable.
 It was so much fun traveling and playing music with such a good person & friend.
 God has surely blessed us with Jacob's talents - we hope that others will recognize & appreciate his musical skills as well.
-Check him out at Jacob Yoffee - official website Brother, thank you so much!
+Check him out at on myspace Jacob Yoffee Brother, thank you so much!

 2004